Browse Ford Fusion Hybrid inventory in your area.

 The 2013 Fusion Hybrid arrives at dealerships this fall, priced from $27,995, and immediately positions itself as the most desirable hybrid on the market short of the Fisker Karma.

-The 2013 Fusion Energi is expected to arrive by the end of the year.
-The plug-in companion to the Hybrid, the Energi gets a larger lithium-ion battery pack, a 3.3-kilowatt charger, and an external door for the charging port.
+The 2013 Fusion Energi, which arrives by the end of the year, is the plug-in companion to the Hybrid.
+It gets a larger lithium-ion battery pack, a 3.3-kilowatt charger, and an external door for the charging port.
 Few details have been revealed other than the Fusion Energi's efficiency rating, which Ford predicts will settle in at above 100 MPGe--above the Prius Plug-In Hybrid, and higher than the Chevrolet Volt.

 We'll update this review with more on both models as we get more seat time.
 For more on the gas-only version of this sedan, see our review of the 2013 Ford Fusion.